Badwater finishers and ZombieRunner proprietors

 - Check-In Form: Required for each runner

 - Multiple coolers and large fluid containers.
 Dedicate one cooler to contain only ice and only touch that ice with a clean scoop – never your hands and never by scooping ice with a dirty water bottle.
 A cylindrical cooler / Igloo water dispenser filled with ice is great for refilling water bottles.
+Most crew typically bring three large coolers: one for ice only (with a scoop), one for food, and one for drinks.
+Some bring a small fourth cooler just for ice bandannas.

 - Jugs for mixing sports drink and refilling water bottles.